chaitanyaspatil/Edge_Detection_ECE_251C/README.md

 #### Acknowledgement

-This reimplementation is based on lots of prior works.
-Thanks to [Saining](https://github.com/s9xie/hed) for the original Caffe implementation.
-Thanks to [@meteorshowers](https://github.com/meteorshowers/hed-pytorch) for a PyTorch implementation where I adopt most of the code from.
-Thanks to [@jmbuena](https://github.com/jmbuena/toolbox.badacost.public) for a fixed version of Piotr's Toolbox.
-Thanks to [Berkeley Institute for Data Science](https://github.com/BIDS/BSDS500) which provides a mirror of BSDS500 dataset (the original link to the dataset seems broken).
+This project is based on a lot of previous work.
+Thank you to [@xjwabc](https://github.com/xwjabc/hed) for their reimplementation of the original HED algorithm in PyTorch that we used.
+This README.md also borrows from their instructions.
+Thank you also to [Saining Xie](https://github.com/s9xie/hed) for their paper that this project is based on and the original Caffe implementation.